BA (Brown), MA (Humboldt) MPhil, PhD (Columbia)

 Tel: +44 (0) 28 9097 3312

 Todd Weir had been an undergraduate student of the developing world until a semester spent in Rostock turned his interest towards Germany and the history of socialism.
 He then retrained as a historian, first at the Humboldt University in Berlin and then at Columbia University in New York, where he completed his PhD in 2005.
 Dr Weir taught at the Humboldt University in Berlin, Seattle University and the University of Washington before joining Queen's University in January 2007.

 Dr Weir’s research focuses on the relationships between religion and dissent, popular science and radical politics both in Germany and internationally.
-He has written a monograph on organized secularism nineteenth century Berlin and headed up an international collaborative investigation into naturalistic monism as a key modern worldview.
-Currently, Dr Weir is investigating the relationship of secularism and socialism in the early twentieth century, a project that includes a reconsideration of the role of religious-secular struggles in the latent civil war of the late Weimar Republic.
+He has written a monograph on organized secularism in nineteenth-century Germany and headed up an international collaborative investigation into naturalistic monism as a key modern worldview.
+Currently, Dr Weir is writing a book on the relationship of secularism and socialism in the early twentieth century that will conclude with an examination of the role of religious-secular struggles in the latent civil war of the late Weimar Republic.
 His next project will be a conceptual history of the word Weltanschauung/worldview from 1790 to the present that will follow the term from its popularization in mid-nineteenth-century Germany to its twentieth-century mobilizations in Soviet Union and the USA.
-Dr Weir has also published on East German collectivisation in the 1950s and the relationship of German socialism to colonialism prior to the First World War.
+Dr Weir has also published on East German collectivization in the 1950s and the relationship of German socialism to colonialism prior to the First World War.

 Dr Weir has been a resident scholar at the Berlin Program for Advanced German and European Studies, the Simpson Center for the Humanities of the University of Washington and, most recently, the Historisches Kolleg in Munich.
 His research has also been supported by grants from the Leverhulme Trust, the British Academy, the Arts and Humanities Research Council, and the German Academic Exchange Service.